JWW87/CentralAuth-Docs/docs/developer/quick-example.md

 # Quick example

-First, we will be showing a quick example of how to use the CentralAuth NPM library in a NextJS application.
+First, we will be showing a quick example of how to use the CentralAuth NPM library in a Next.js application.
 This will give you a good idea of how to use the library and what it can do.
 After that, we will go into more detail about the different features and how to use them.

-## Step 1: Create a new NextJS application
+## Step 1: Create a new Next.js application

 ```bash
 npx create-next-app@latest --ts --tailwind --turbopack --yes my-auth-app